 Signs & Symptoms of Elder Neglect In Nursing Homes

-Neglect can be extraordinarily difficult to detect, as it often requires the testimony of witnesses.
+Neglect can be extraordinarily difficult to detect because it often requires the testimony of witnesses.
 Neglect is also most likely to happen to people with mental impairments, like dementia, making it even more challenging to identify and resolve.
-However, there are some common symptoms of abuse and neglect that can help identify when an elder is being neglected:
+However, there are some common symptoms of abuse and neglect that can help identify when an elder is being neglected.

-- Bruises, lacerations, skin tears, broken bones & other physical injuries
+- Bruises, lacerations, skin tears, broken bones and other physical injuries

 - Excessive use of restraints (physical or medical)